laisescorcio/react-redux-zustand/README.md

 `npm install`
 `npm run dev`

-## Redux
+## Redux Flow

-- Create a store
+- The store is created
-- Separete the store in slices - reducer (reduxjs/toolkit)
+- In the store is created separetes slices containing the respectives states - store reducer
-- Create actions
+- Actions are created (functions to modify the states)
-- Use useSelector to search the states
+- Dispatch is used to call the actions to modify the respectives states
-- Use useDispatch to change the states
+- useSelector is used to search the states to render on interface